patelk1214/python-homework/financial_planner/README.md

 The notebook - financial-planner.ipynb contains the code for Part 1 - Personal Financial Planner and Part 2 - Retirement Planning of the excercise.

 # 1) Financial Planner
-For the part 1- the portfolio of Bitcoins and Stocks hae engough balance in emergency fund.
+For the part 1- the portfolio of Bitcoins and Stocks have enough balance in emergency fund.
-Pie chart & figure is saed in Github foler.
+Pie chart & figure are saved in Github folder.

 # 2) Part 2 - Retirement planning
 a)
-For 30 year retiremet period will following allocation of SPY( Stocks) & AGG (bonds), initial invetments fo $20K and $30K expected to grow upto $1.256 MM & $1.884 MM respectively on Upper side, while on lower side it is expected to grow to $99K & 149K respectively.
+For 30 year retirement period following allocations in SPY( Stocks) & AGG (bonds), with initial invetments of $20K and $30K is expected to grow upto $1.256 MM & $1.884 MM respectively on Upper side.
+While on lower side, $20K & $30K initial investment is expected to grow to $99K & 149K respectively.

 Allocation
 spy = 0.60